Coup of Hongxi: The controversy with heir apparent

 The Qianlong Emperor ascended to the throne in 1735.
 In 1738, Qianlong Emperor's second son, Yonglian, died of smallpox.
 Qianlong Emperor decreed that the heir apparent to the throne would be the eldest son born to highest ranking consort.
 Qianlong Emperor's younger brother, Hongyan, was adopted into Prince Guo peerage.
 According to the last will of the Kangxi Emperor, the fourth prince Yinzhen would ascend to the throne, while Hongxi would receive a title of the first ranking prince.
-The group of imperial princes supporting the Party of Crown Prince perversed the meaning of the imperial last will, changing the personal name of the Yongzheng Emperor into the name of deposed crown prince (Kangxi Emperor mentioned that Yinzhen's second surviving son, Hongli, should be instated as a crown prince).
-In 1739, that same group formed a fraction aimed at ousting Qianlong Emperor from power and settling their leader as a new emperor.
+The group of imperial princes supporting the Party of Crown Prince perverted the meaning of the imperial last will, changing the personal name of the Yongzheng Emperor into the name of deposed crown prince (Kangxi Emperor mentioned that Yinzhen's second surviving son, Hongli, should be instated as a crown prince).
+In 1739, that same group formed a faction aimed at ousting Qianlong Emperor from power and settling their leader as a new emperor.